 With unemployment the lowest it’s been in 40 years, businesses in the UK are increasingly pressed to find and retain the right people.

 Onboarding is a great example of this in our world.
 HubSpot has found that customers churn for two reasons.
-1. They don’t understand the product and 2. they don’t obtain any value from it.
+Firstly, they don’t understand the product and secondly, they don’t obtain any value from it.
 Businesses need to be onboarded fully otherwise they’ll end up where they began: with a new version of the same problem, or, in other words, a tech solution not aligned with the business goals or the people who use it.

-Making automated interactions with your customers more human and engaging is the way to scale this focus on customer service.
+Making your marketing automation more human and engaging is the way to scale this focus on customer service.
 Ensuring the customer is delighted along the buying journey builds a more meaningful relationship, helping them to feel valued.
 An increase in customer referrals and reduced acquisition costs typically follow.

 The process is where people and technology interact.
 By Eric’s reckoning, standardising processes is also the third biggest challenge businesses will face in 2019.